Troon-Technologies-LLC/madbop-contract/docs/Technical_Document.md

  - Open JukeBox with `transaction/openJukebox`.

-You can also see the scripts in `transactions/scripts` to see how information can be read from the NFTContract.
+You can also see the scripts in `transactions/scripts` to see how information can be read from the NFTContractV01.

-### NFTContract and Madbop Events
+### NFTContractV01 and Madbop Events

  - Contract Initialized ->
 ` pub event ContractInitialized()`
-This event is emitted when the `NFTContract` will be initialized.
+This event is emitted when the `NFTContractV01` will be initialized.

 - Event for Brand ->
 `pub event BrandCreated(brandName:String)`